talisein/mal-gtk/README.md

 least authentication, and possibily the rest of the API as well.
 I will leave an update here when I begin that work.

+Update June 2020: MAL still has no publically available API.
+I still have a continued interest in maintaining a GUI Linux client, so whenever a public release happens I will do some work.
+FYI I will likely change the serialization format without trying to keep compatability with old files, as those are now going to be years out of date anyways.

 Requirements
 ------------
 [gtkmm3](https://www.gtkmm.org), [libsecret](https://wiki.gnome.org/Projects/Libsecret), [libxml2](http://xmlsoft.org/), [libcurl](https://curl.haxx.se/libcurl/), and a org.freedesktop.secrets